Students » Advising

 How do I change my major from pre-major to major? ( Check your catalog year for impaction criteria)

-2. Have a GPA of 2.75 for graphic design and multimedia majors and 2.5 for all other art majors and art history.
+2. Have a GPA of 3.0 for graphic design, 2.75 for multimedia majors and 2.5 for all other art majors and art history.

-3. Provide documentation that you have met the above criteria, a degree evaluation and/or unoficial transcripts.
+3. Provide documentation that you have met the above criteria, a degree evaluation and/or unofficial transcripts.

-4. Fill out an application which can be found in the School of Art office Art-505 or the Art Advising office Art-509.
+4. Fill out an application which can be found in the School of Art and Design office Art-505 or the Art Advising office Art-509.

-5. Fill out and Declaration of Undergraduate Change or major or minor form, also found School of Art office Art-505 or the Art Advising office Art-509.
+5. Fill out and Declaration of Undergraduate Change or major or minor form, also found School of Art and Design office Art-505 or the Art Advising office Art-509.

-6. Bring all the above documentation and forms to the School of Art office Art-505 or the Art Advising office Art-509.
+6. Bring all the above documentation and forms to the School of Art and Design office Art-505 or the Art Advising office Art-509.

 Do I need a C or better in each class I take?